OpenTechFund/secure-email/README.md

 **Application:** Mailpile UI is written using HTML5 and Javascript, running against a self-hosted Python application (that typically lives locally on the device, but might be running on your own server).

+**Limitations:** Mailpile does not currently have a scheme for recovery if your device is destroyed or a method for securely synchronizing keys among devices.
+The search index of email stores words as hashes, but the domain of words in written language is small enough that this likely will not afford proper protection should an attacker gain access to the disk.

 * Written in: Python, Javascript
 * Source code: http://github.com/pagekite/mailpile
 * Design documentation: http://github.com/pagekite/mailpile